iancheung0202/RecycleSorter/README.md

 ## How we built it

 This web application is built using HTML, CSS and JavaScript.
 We trained our material classification algorithms using Google Teachable Machine.
-A webcam is implemented into the website, which will take live snapshots of the materials in question. {TBC}
+A webcam is implemented into the website, which will take live snapshots of the materials in question.
+The IDE for this application is Visual Studio Code and the application is uploaded to Github Pages for demo.

-In addition, we have built an extension Discord bot of this web application using Python, which means that users can directly upload the photos on Discord, a real-time web chat platform, to obtain the classification of the item in the photo. {TBC}
+In addition, we have built an extension Discord bot of this web application using Python, which means that users can directly upload the photos on Discord, a real-time web chat platform, to obtain the classification of the item in the photo.
+We built this bot using Replit and is hosted 24/7.

 ## Challenges we ran into